 The doctoral project represents an excellent opportunity for a suitably qualified student to make important contributions to the knowledge base concerning the benefits of nature to people.
 The research will be interdisciplinary, and students could come from any disciplinary background, but the research will require students to have particular strengths in qualitative research methods.
 It is essential that the candidate can build strong relationships with a wide range of individuals, including those who come from challenging backgrounds.
 We particularly welcome applicants who have experienced the care system.

-Candidates will be notified of the outcome of their application by the 16th December and we will be holding interviews for short-listed candidates in January 2020 (date to be confirmed).
+Candidates will be notified of the outcome of their application by the 14th February 2020 and we will be holding interviews for short-listed candidates in late February or early March 2020 (date to be confirmed).

 Please note: the successful applicant will also be asked to submit a full Oxford University Application to reach us by the deadline of 3rd March 2020.